 - 41. WFP will use its comparative advantages in emergency preparedness and response, by playing a key leadership role in the IAWGE; in supply chain management, by assisting with contingency planning to safeguard food supply and food security; and in early warning systems, including food security and nutrition analysis and gender assessments, to increase the range of adaptive measures taken in relation to different hazards.
-WFP will take anticipatory action to - 41.42.WFP will support the development and implementation of government-led anticipatory action, working closely with relevant government entities to enhance their capacity and capability to reliably forecast climate shocks, identify triggers and improve early warning systems.
-WFP will assist at-risk communities across Ghana in meeting their food, nutrition and other essential needs by disseminating warnings and recommending actionactions that build their resilience ahead of predicted climate-related shocks. - 42.43.
+WFP will take anticipatory action to assist at-risk communities across Ghana in meeting their food, nutrition and other essential needs by disseminating warnings and recommending action ahead of predicted climate-related shocks. - 42.
 WFP will identify opportunities to provide technical assistance to the Government, relying on South-South and triangular cooperation mechanisms through which government staff benefit from learning opportunities from other countries.
-WFP will also share its in-country and regional expertise by embedding experts in line ministries. - Activity 2: Provide unconditional assistance, including social and behaviour change activities to crisis-affected populations - 43.44.
-In the event of a crisis, WFP will provide equitable access to context-specific, evidence-based emergency food and nutrition support that reflects the needs, capacities and priorities of affected people and communities, particularly in northern Ghana. - 44.45.WFP will prioritize the use of unrestricted CBTs to meet essential needs, accompanied by social and behaviour change communication initiatives designed to promote the consumption of healthy diets and prevent sexual exploitation and abuse and gender-based violence.
+WFP will also share its in-country and regional expertise by embedding experts in line ministries.

+Activity 2: Provide unconditional assistance, including social and behaviour change activities to crisis-affected populations

+- 43. In the event of a crisis, WFP will provide equitable access to context-specific, evidence-based emergency food and nutrition support that reflects the needs, capacities and priorities of affected people and communities, particularly in northern Ghana. - 44.
+WFP will prioritize the use of unrestricted cash-based transfers (CBTs) to meet essential needs, accompanied by social and behaviour change communication initiatives designed to promote the consumption of healthy diets and prevent sexual exploitation and abuse and gender-based violence.
 Nutritionally vulnerable groups including pregnant and breastfeeding women and girls, children, persons with disabilities and persons living with HIV/AIDS and tuberculosis will receive complementary additional CBTs to further address the risk of undernutrition and facilitate access to healthy diets.
 This activity will be undertaken in coordination with national social protection system stakeholders.

-&lt;sup>31 This includes the humanitarian response plan, which was formulated in 2016 and will be updated during this CSP period as part of United Nations emergency preparedness and response activities.
+31 This includes the humanitarian response plan, which was formulated in 2016 and will be updated during this CSP period as part of United Nations emergency preparedness and response activities.

-45.46.
-The associated targeting and verification strategy, informed by emergency needs assessments, will follow a vulnerability-based approach.
+45. The associated targeting and verification strategy, informed by emergency needs assessments, will follow a vulnerability-based approach.
 Working through the IAWGE, WFP will promote the harmonized delivery of unconditional multi-sectoral assistance to improve effectiveness and efficiency.

-- 46.47.
-To achieve CSP outcome 1, WFP will coordinate its activities with its IAWGE partners and the National Disaster Management Organization, an entity established by the Ministry of the Interior to coordinate and manage the country's response to disasters.
-In this regard, WFP will work closely with the following: - The Government, includingthrough the National Disaster Management Organization, which will take the lead in coordinating multisectoral government preparedness and crisis response, including coordinating with the Ghana Meteorological Agency to provide climate information. - Other United Nations entities, including UNHCR, the International Organization for Migration, the United Nations Children's Fund (UNICEF) and the International Labour Organization, for action on refugees, internally displaced persons, migration, labour issues, emergency responses and social cohesion. - Private sector actors, for support on emergency preparedness and response based on lessons learned from the COVID-19 pandemic. - Development partners and international financial institutions (IFIs), to strengthen and augment institutional capacity. - Non-governmental organizations (NGOs), to implement activities that will strengthen the resilience of local communities to mitigate the impact of shocks, including those related to climate change, and support community-level initiatives, advocacy, awareness-raising activities and peace building initiatives. - Civil society organizations (CSOs), to facilitate the implementation of community-level initiatives, advocacy, awareness-raising activities and training and collaborate on activities to strengthen the capacity and resilience of local communities to mitigate the impact of shocks including those related to climate change. - Research and academic institutions, to carry out monitoring activities, periodic data collection and research studies. - Communities, to provide early warning, promote information dissemination and work with first responders.
+- 46. To achieve CSP outcome 1, WFP will coordinate its activities with its IAWGE partners and the National Disaster Management Organization, an entity established by the Ministry of the Interior to coordinate and manage the country's response to disasters.
+In this regard, WFP will work closely with the following: - The Government, including the National Disaster Management Organization, which will take the lead in coordinating multisectoral government preparedness and crisis response. - Other United Nations entities, including UNHCR, the International Organization for Migration, the United Nations Children's Fund (UNICEF) and the International Labour Organization, for action on refugees, internally displaced persons, migration, labour issues, emergency responses and social cohesion. - Private sector actors, for support on emergency preparedness and response based on lessons learned from the COVID-19 pandemic. - Development partners and international financial institutions (IFIs), to strengthen and augment institutional capacity. - Non-governmental organizations (NGOs), to implement and support community-level initiatives, advocacy, awareness-raising activities and peace building initiatives. - Civil society organizations (CSOs), to facilitate the implementation of community-level initiatives, advocacy awareness-raising activities and training. - Research and academic institutions, to carry out monitoring activities, periodic data collection and research studies. - Communities, to provide early warning, promote information dissemination and work with first responders.